 The more house you have, the more it's going to cost.
 That’s why putting on additions and making your home bigger is a great way to up its value.

-Whether you’re thinking of adding on a garage or an extra bedroom, there’s plenty of ways to incorporate some extra space.
+Whether you’re thinking of adding on a garage or an extra bedroom, there are plenty of ways to incorporate some extra space.
 Simply take a look around your home and think about where a new addition could be beneficial.
 Maybe you’ve been sharing a bathroom with your kids for too long.
 For that reason alone, an extra bathroom could go a long way.

 Just remember that these kinds of renovation may end up costing more than they can give back in resale value.
 Plan additions strategically and consider your budget before going through with any lofty renovations.